haacked/haacked.com/_posts/archived/2005-08-02-DoesMortKnowWeAreTalkingSmackAboutHimBehindHisBack.aspx.markdown

 ---
 layout: post
-title: "Does Mort Know We're Talking Smack About Him Behind His Back?"
+title: Does Mort Know We're Talking Smack About Him Behind His Back?
 date: 2005-08-02 -0800
 comments: true
 disqus_identifier: 9210
 categories: []
+redirect_from: "/archive/2005/08/01/DoesMortKnowWeAreTalkingSmackAboutHimBehindHisBack.aspx/"
 ---

 And if so, is he angry?
 I wondered this after reading *[Is Object Oriented Programming The Problem?](http://donxml.com/allthingstechie/archive/2005/08/01/2116.aspx)*